-Effective January 1, 2019, the Association adopted Accounting Standards Codification Topic 606, Revenue from Contracts with Customers.
-This topic requires the recognition of revenue when performance obligations under the terms of the contracts with customers are satisfied.
+The Association recognizes revenue when performance obligations under the terms of the contracts with customers are satisfied.
 Revenue is recognized in an amount that reflects the consideration to which an entity expects to be entitled in exchange for those goods or services.
 For purposes of this Association, the definition of customers includes the Association's members.